AdobeDocs/target.en/help/main/c-integrating-target-with-mac/cja4t/cja4t.md

 * Use one reporting source or the other.
 You cannot collect data for a single activity to multiple reporting sources.
 * When you set [!DNL Customer Journey Analytics] as your reporting source, you are prompted to specify the sandbox for reporting.
 During configuration, you see only the sandboxes to which you have access.
 * Any existing [!DNL Target] activities continue to use [!DNL Target] data collection and are not affected by enabling CJA4T.
-* CJA4T is only available if you have [Adobe Experience Platform](https://experienceleague.adobe.com/docs/experience-platform.html){target=_blank} and [!DNL Target] implemented through the [Adobe Experience Platform Web SDK](https://experienceleague.adobe.com/docs/target-dev/developer/client-side/aep-web-sdk.html){target=_blank}.
-Support for the [!DNL Analytics Data Connector] is planned for the future.
+* To use CJA4T the preferred implementation method is having [Adobe Experience Platform](https://experienceleague.adobe.com/docs/experience-platform.html){target=_blank} and [!DNL Target] implemented through the [Adobe Experience Platform Web SDK](https://experienceleague.adobe.com/docs/target-dev/developer/client-side/aep-web-sdk.html){target=_blank}.
+If you do not currently have Adobe Experience Platform Web SDK implemented you can also create an [Adobe Analytics source connection](https://experienceleague.adobe.com/docs/experience-platform/sources/ui-tutorials/create/adobe-applications/analytics.html?lang=en) to bring the data into Adobe Experience Platform.
 * For any questions about timing, see [Latency considerations](https://experienceleague.adobe.com/docs/analytics-platform/using/cja-overview/cja-faq.html#latency){target=_blank} in *Frequently Asked Questions* in the *Adobe Customer Analytics Guide*.

 ## Supported activity types {#supported-activities}